biomedbigdata/website/content/publication/reitmeier-2019-arrhythmic/index.md

 +++
-title = "Arrhythmic gut microbiome signatures for risk profiling of Type-2 Diabetes" date = 2019-01-01 authors = ["Sandra Reitmeier", "Silke Kiessling", "Thomas Clavel", "Markus List", "Eduardo L Almeida", "Tarini G Ghosh", "Klaus Neuhaus", "Martina Troll", "Harald Grallert", "Wolfgang Rathmann", " others"] publication_types = ["7"] abstract = "" selected = false publication = "*bioRxiv*" doi = "10.1101/2019.12.27.889865"
+title = "Arrhythmic Gut Microbiome Signatures Predict Risk of Type 2 Diabetes" date = 2020-08-12 authors = ["Sandra Reitmeier", "Silke Kiessling", "Thomas Clavel", "Markus List", "Eduardo L Almeida", "Tarini G Ghosh", "Klaus Neuhaus", "Martina Troll", "Harald Grallert", "Wolfgang Rathmann", " others"] publication_types = ["2"] publication = "*Cell Host & Microbe*" doi = "10.1016/j.chom.2020.06.004"
-+++

 # Abstract and optional shortened version.
-abstract = "To combat the epidemic increase in Type-2-Diabetes (T2D), risk factors need to be identified.
-Diet, lifestyle and the gut microbiome are among the most important factors affecting metabolic health.
-We demonstrate in 1,976 subjects of a prospective population cohort that specific gut microbiota members show diurnal oscillations in their relative abundance and we identified 13 taxa with disrupted rhythmicity in T2D.
-Prediction models based on this signature classified T2D with an area under the curve of 73%.
-BMI as microbiota-independent risk marker further improved diagnostic classification of T2D.
-The validity of this arrhythmic risk signature to predict T2D was confirmed in 699 KORA subjects five years after initial sampling.
-Shotgun metagenomic analysis linked 26 pathways associated with xenobiotic, amino acid, fatty acid, and taurine metabolism to the diurnal oscillation of gut bacteria.
-In summary, we determined a cohort-specific risk pattern of arrhythmic taxa which significantly contributes to the classification and prediction of T2D, highlighting the importance of circadian rhythmicity of the microbiome in targeting metabolic human diseases."
+abstract = "Lifestyle, obesity, and the gut microbiome are important risk factors for metabolic disorders.
+We demonstrate in 1,976 subjects of a German population cohort (KORA) that specific microbiota members show 24-h oscillations in their relative abundance and identified 13 taxa with disrupted rhythmicity in type 2 diabetes (T2D).
+Cross-validated prediction models based on this signature similarly classified T2D.
+In an independent cohort (FoCus), disruption of microbial oscillation and the model for T2D classification was confirmed in 1,363 subjects.
+This arrhythmic risk signature was able to predict T2D in 699 KORA subjects 5 years after initial sampling, being most effective in combination with BMI.
+Shotgun metagenomic analysis functionally linked 26 metabolic pathways to the diurnal oscillation of gut bacteria.
+Thus, a cohort-specific risk pattern of arrhythmic taxa enables classification and prediction of T2D, suggesting a functional link between circadian rhythms and the microbiome in metabolic diseases."

 # Featured image thumbnail (optional)
 image_preview = ""